 When a real estate bubble falls apart mainly two things occur: the homes start dropping in value a lot faster than it took for the prices to go up.
 That’s usually due to widespread panic of everyone on the edge trying to sell quickly and get out of the market.
 Suddenly the massive supply hammers pricing way down in a few months’ time.

 1. Asset Values Fall Faster Than They Rise

-The drop in pricing is much faster however.
+The drop in pricing is much faster, however.
 Pure panic can knock off $25,000 in valuation in the space of a week.
 Give it three months, and homes could lose as much as $100,000 in a rapidly deflating bubble.
-Sadly, many suffered miserably by 2010 and found themselves “under water,” the term given when a home value is less than what was borrowed to buy the home.
+Sadly, many suffered miserably by 2010 and found themselves “underwater,” the term is given when a home value is less than what was borrowed to buy the home.

 2. The Scramble to Sell

 It’s inevitable the homes selling at the top of the market will end up representing a huge risk for investors.
 It takes a lot of money to finance such a purchase, and the cliff is steep if the market falls out from underneath.
 This typically causes a mad fear to unload a home, and to do so one usually has to discount the sale drastically to make it happen.
 That causes a cascade effect on other sales nearby which in turn can echo back to the first sale if it’s still being listed.
 The result is a vicious cycle that doesn’t stop until the buying starts to outpace the inventory.
 This is why many lenders and banks with foreclosures kept their inventory off the market so that the fall would stop and demand would increase again.

 What Can Cause the Housing Bubble to Burst?